Efficient quantum readout-error mitigation for sparse measurement outcomes of near-term quantum devices: Introduction

 \section{Introduction \lowercase{}}

-The quantum information on quantum devices is vulnerable to various noise due to the incompleteness of the quantum state or unwanted interactions with outside world.
-Since the significance of quantum computing has been recognized, many quantum error correction methods was proposed for the protection of quantum information \cite{PhysRevA.52.R2493, PhysRevLett.77.793, Kitaev_2003, Chamberland_2020}.
+The quantum information on quantum devices is vulnerable to various noises due to the incompleteness of the quantum state or unwanted interactions with outside world.
+Since the significance of quantum computing has been recognized, many quantum error correction methods were proposed for the protection of quantum information \cite{PhysRevA.52.R2493, PhysRevLett.77.793, Kitaev_2003, Chamberland_2020}.
 However, the current and near-term quantum devices are so small and noisy that those prominent methods are not yet applicable.
 Nevertheless, one can mitigate the errors occurring in the quantum process to obtain meaningful results on the current and near-future quantum devices.
-Error mitigation aims to directly retrieve the results with less noise by adding mitigation gates to the quantum circuits or performing classical post-processing after the measurements, such as zero-noise extrapolation \cite{Temme_2017, Kandala2019, Giurgica_Tiron_2020}, probabilistic error cancellation \cite{Temme_2017, takagi2020optimal}, dynamic decoupling \cite{Wei2019, Pokharel_2018}, readout error mitigation for expectation value \cite{ctmp2020bravyi, berg2021modelfree, chen2021, hicks2021rebalancing}, and many new methods for various noise models \cite{McClean2020, yoshioka2021generalized, endo2021hybrid, endo2019hamiltonian, czarnik2021learning, strikis2021learning, sun2021mitigating, otten2018accounting}.
-These error mitigation techniques are often combined with the near-term quantum algorithms \cite{vqe2014, qaoa2014quantum}.
+Error mitigation aims to directly retrieve noiseless results by adding mitigation gates to quantum circuits or performing classical postprocessing after measurements, such as zero-noise extrapolation \cite{Temme_2017, Kandala2019, Giurgica_Tiron_2020}, probabilistic error cancellation \cite{Temme_2017, takagi2020optimal}, dynamic decoupling \cite{Wei2019, Pokharel_2018}, readout error mitigation for expectation value \cite{ctmp2020bravyi, berg2021modelfree, chen2021, hicks2021rebalancing}, and many new methods for various noise models \cite{McClean2020, yoshioka2021generalized, endo2021hybrid, endo2019hamiltonian, czarnik2021learning, strikis2021learning, sun2021mitigating, otten2018accounting}.
+These error mitigation techniques are often combined with near-term quantum algorithms \cite{vqe2014, qaoa2014quantum}.